apache/camel-performance-tests/profiling/kafka-azure-storage-blob-exchange-pooling/README.md

 # Kafka to Azure Storage Blob with Exchange Pooling

-In the routes.yaml file, set correctly the Azure credentials for storage blob.
+In the application.properties file, set correctly the Azure credentials for storage blob.

 Also you'll need to run a Kafka cluster to point to.
 In this case you could use an ansible role like https://github.com/oscerd/kafka-ansible-role